The Leimert Park eatery does not spare expense for its great-tasting sandwiches.

 By Jason Lewis

-There are many difference between the food cultures of Los Angeles and New York.
+There are many differences between the food cultures of Los Angeles and New York.
 That is evident when it comes to food that people grab on the go.

 “You guys out here (in Los Angeles) grew up on tacos, we grew up on sandwiches,” said Hakeem Dolphin.